Texas Trail Championship

 Scoring

 Each finisher earns a cX Score™️: speed multiplied by the course difficulty (cX Rating™️) for each race.
 Race placement isn’t a factor.
-There are 2 primary categories (described below).
-Teams are 6+ runners.
-Co-ed teams must be 50%+ female.
-We will calculate your best races into these categories.
 Awards will be announced at the Big Bend Ultra for the previous year’s winners.
 Your race distances do not have to match; the cX Rating automatically accounts for course difficulty with a slight bonus for longer races.
+Rankings are determined by totaling the cX Scores earned by each runner for each race finish.

 Awards